ampproject/amphtml/extensions/amp-inline-gallery/1.0/README.md

 ## Usage

 The Bento Inline Gallery component uses a Bento Carousel component to display slides, with optional pagination dots and thumbnails.
 Both components must be properly installed for the environment (Web Component vs Preact).
-Typical usage might look like:

 ### Web Component